-Practice Statement: The excavator provides accurate location information to the one call center.
+Practice Statement: The excavator provides accurate location information to the 811 center

-Practice Description: The excavator takes responsibility for giving accurate location information to the one call center.
-This information includes a street address, street intersection, legal description, or other appropriately formatted information, and latitude/longitude (if feasible).
+Practice Description: The excavator takes responsibility for giving accurate location information to the 811 center.
+This information includes a street address, street intersection, legal description or other appropriately formatted information, and latitude/longitude (if feasible).